 Always have the right gear and clothes for hiking

-- Always wear a hat: Never go hiking during summer without a hat.
+Never go hiking during summer without a hat.
 It will protect the skin on your head and face.
 Also, I will keep your head cool.
-Go for a hat with a trim for more coverage.
+Go for a hat with a wide brim for more coverage.

 There are some health risks involved in hiking in the summer.
 All of them could be avoided if you are more careful.